im2ag-m1-robotics-2025/robot_project/README.md

 5. The robot avoids obstacles in its way

 # Project setup
 First clone the code from this repository into a ROS2 Workspace.
+The relevant branch is refactoring.
 Then, clone the repository group1_interfaces (https://github.com/im2ag-m1-robotics-2025/group1_interfaces.git).

 Run